karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-08-AI-Agent-to-monitor-candidates-for-cheating.md

 - REJECTED

 ### Context
-It is very important that the certification process for applicants can be trusted.
+It is very important that the certification process for applicants can be trusted and includes appropriate guardrails and evals.
 There is a very real possibility that candidates could use search engines or even AI to cheat during the assessments.
 An AI-driven monitoring system could provide real-time insights into candidate behaviour, flagging potential cheating without disrupting the user experience.